Who won the debate? The Mexican peso says it wasn't Trump

 "There's a lot of time and at least two more debates before the election," he said.
 "It's more likely for the peso to continue to fluctuate with each event.
 I don't think it can hold on to most of any gains until after the elections."

+The peso wasn't the only indicator of how the debate went.
+Major Asian markets and U.S. stock futures were up Tuesday.
+European markets had wilted by midday after opening higher.

+Experts had warned that stocks might tumble if Trump had a great debate.

-Financial markets have also failed to correctly predict voters' intentions in the past, like Britain's referendum this year on membership of the European Union.
+Financial markets have had trouble predicting voters' intentions in the past, though, like in Britain's referendum this year on membership of the European Union.

 Related: Monday night ranks as the 'most tweeted debate ever'